PCJohn/Flashcards/README.md

 To set up:
     1. Extract WORDS.zip to the folder containing  the Java sources.
     2. Run VocabLearner.java.
 This should load all the words and display the GUI.
+    3. Words can be added either through thr GUI or directly into the files (a.txt, b.txt, etc. extracted from WORDS.zip)